How we evaluate cloud consulting partners

 What we look at:

-- • Cloud provider partner tier (Premier, Advanced, Select)
+- • Cloud provider partner tier (Premier, Advanced, Select, Expert MSP)

 2. Documented Outcomes